GerAV: Towards New Heights in German Authorship Verification using Fine-Tuned LLMs on a New Benchmark: Ethical Considerations

 While authorship analysis generally aims to support socially beneficial applications, such as forensic investigations or plagiarism detection, these methods may also be misused: awareness of stylistic markers could enable deliberate style obfuscation, and the analysis of anonymous texts may infringe on privacy or undermine legitimate anonymity.
 We therefore emphasize that authorship verification results are probabilistic and should be applied cautiously, particularly in sensitive or high-stakes contexts.

-We report all licenses and configurations of models used in this work (see Appendix \ref{sec:training_parameters}) and all data used in this work is publicly available for research purposes.
+We report all licenses and configurations of models used in this work (see Appendix \ref{sec:training_parameters}), and all data used in this work is publicly available for research purposes.
+Information about data licences and access can be found in Appendix \ref{sec:data_licence}.
 We did not extract nor try to predict any personally identifiable information, such as e.g, names, birth dates, addresses, or gender, of any author included in the datasets used for this work.
 While we assume that our developed AV systems do not systematically predict two texts to originate from the same author for reasons unrelated to stylistic similarity, such as shared social or demographic characteristics, we do not investigate this behavior further.
 Consequently, we cannot guarantee the fairness of our models.